 Stop smoking for you and your baby

-The best thing you can do for your and your new baby's health is to stop smoking.
+The best thing you can do for you and your new baby's health is to stop smoking.

 Children whose parents smoke are three times more likely to become smokers themselves.

-Passive smoking is especially harmful for babies as they have less well-developed airways, lungs and immune systems.
+Passive smoking is especially harmful to babies as they have less well-developed airways, lungs and immune systems.
 Smoking has also been linked to sudden infant death syndrome (SIDS, or cot death).

 You're up to four times more likely to stop smoking successfully if you do it with NHS support.

 Phone Quit Your Way Scotland on 0800 84 84 84 for details of your local NHS stop smoking service.
 This service is available from 8.00am to 10.00pm, every day.